Rafail Lubomirov Georgiev - Raffò

 Artist Statements and Concepts

 Not long after I have started to make art professionally I realized that my sculptures are incorporating and resembling in their implied meaning clearly for the basic elements of nature.
 As the wind that spins the air and blows into the open volumes of the rock which has become a very important element of creation.
 Likewise, the water that is modeling the stone by rotating it in the rapids of the rivers.
-I want to give a meaning of the matter, after being guided by the natural elements, such as an inspiration and substance of my artistic path.
-As a matter of fact, the research I have been making, trough different scientific disciplines such as geometry and anatomy, has been giving me rather interesting results in the territory of an experiment.
+I want to give meaning of the matter, after being guided by the natural elements, such as the inspiration and substance of my artistic path.
+As a matter of fact, the research I have been making, through different scientific disciplines such as geometry and anatomy, has been giving me rather interesting results in the territory of an experiment.
 I found that a combination of geometric laws and anatomical truths, is not destroying the conditionality in art, but rather creates her.

 The results of my thoughts that I had mentioned above are visualized through the series of Temples, Arches, and Columns.
 This series of different public sculptures, which I have been making in different places of the world and in particular: “Temple of the elements” (Italy, 2012), ”In the maternal womb” (Italy,2014, Israel, 2017), ”That future is hiding in a past harmony”(Israel,2015), "Mental Curves"(Romania, 2017) “Four genetic gates"(Italy, 2013), “Floyd column”(Germany,2013),“Floyd column 2”(Italy, 2014), “Floyd arch”(France,2015) and “Internal movement”(France, Germany 2016).
 Internal movement of floyds and substances in the interior volumes of the stone or the wood are visualized through simple geometrical waves inside the archetypical structures such as the column, the arch, and the temple.
 I am using monochromatic colors in some of the sculptures to distinguish visually the interior from the exterior, which is an important issue for my works.
 The void spaces inside the mass have more importance than the exterior contour of the block in this series of works.

 The project called "Nature always finds its way“, which is a particular composition between the Platonic solids and sea animals, such as the sea urchins and sea barnacles.
 The synthesized forms of the sea animals are emerging from open craters inside the perfect shape of the regular polyhedral solid.
-The first generated public sculpture from this series is in monumental scale and it is called “Organic cube”(South of Korea, 2015), which I had realized from 14 tones of a single block of granite.
+The first generated public sculpture from this series is in a monumental scale and it is called “Organic cube”(South of Korea, 2015), which I had realized from 14 tones of a single block of granite.

 In 2016 the series of sculptures with the conceptual name “Dissolving” have begun their life.
 In this project I am interested to make visible some hidden processes like for instance: the separation and dissolving of the specific mass of stone from the inside and at some point to pause this process in order to leave minimal contact between the splitting parts.
 The sculptures which are following this concept are: “Dissolving” (Italy,2016), “Dissolving out” (Germany,2016), “Dissolving tensions” (Chili,2016).